ultralytics/xview-yolov3/README.md

 # Introduction

-This directory contains software developed by Ultralytics LLC.
+This directory contains software developed by Ultralytics LLC, and **is freely available for redistribution under the MIT license**.
 For more information on Ultralytics projects please visit: http://www.ultralytics.com

 # Description